 You need to remember three core ideas with Flow notes: to make your notes simple, visual, and inter-connected.
 The goal is not transcribing but rather understanding what is being taught.

-If you are new to Flow Notes and find it hard to implement, consider easing it into your existing system.
+If you are new to Flow method of note taking and find it hard to implement, consider easing it into your existing system.
 You can do this by taking notes in your usual style but after the session, create a quick flow diagram with essential ideas and connections.

 As with most note-taking systems, Flow Notes do come with their disadvantages, and the most important one is not being able to capture the session comprehensively.
 We can tackle this by identifying gaps and filling it in from the source or the closest things to it; notes from a peer, textbooks, lesson digests, etc.